ddmee/emanote/content/2022-03-06_1030_computational_complexity.md

 So typically we even ignore multiplicative constants.
 We use a model of **asymptotic growth** that talks about how complexity grows as we reach the limits of the sizes of the input.

-We typically do this using notation called Big O notation.
+We typically do this using notation called [Big O notation](http://en.wikipedia.org/wiki/Big_O_notation).
+"Big-O notation in the analysis of algorithms to describe an algorithm’s usage of computational resources, in a way that is independent of computer architecture or clock rate."
+[From](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00sc-introduction-to-computer-science-and-programming-spring-2011/unit-1/lecture-8-efficiency-and-order-of-growth/MIT6_00SCS11_rec04.pdf)

 We write: `O(n)`.
 That we call 'Order N'.
 That means running time grows linearly with the size of the input N. It's not actually a big O. It's the greek symbol Omicron.
 (Choosen by Donald Knuth) We typically use latin letter O because it's easier to type.